philipptrenz/pacman/README.md

 This project is in development!
 Commits are expected to always be able to run, but until the release (no later than mid-February 2016) will run all not very good.

 I am developing currently because of the performance on Google Chrome, but hope to have the game run stably at a later date on other browsers.

+Important Note: Even it is just pure JavaScript, the game has to run on a web server, like Apache.
+JavaScript has strict security rules for using images and image data in the HTML5 canvas, so that a web server is needed.